Skip Ancestry navigation Skip to Footer Ancestry Home

 Maria

-is the most common child name for Barnaba.
+This is the most common name for a child of a Barnaba.

 Ready to learn more about your own family?
 Here are two ways to begin.